If you’re on Facebook promoting your craft products, you might be making these common mistakes and missing out on potential sales.

 Was it because your post was of your product photo on a white background?
 Or was it because you asked a question in your post?
 Was it because it was a video post or a photo post?

-There are some general tips I can share with you in this video, but the specifics are going to be different for every page because every business and product and audience is different.
+There are some general tips I can share with you in this blog, but the specifics are going to be different for every page because every business and product and audience is different.

 When you know what works well, you want to keep doing more of that.